usrshare/snescityeditor/cities/cities_readme.md

 The PNG files in this folder contain city maps based on real terrains.
-They are based on OpenStreetMap (http://osm.org)'s map data and Mapbox (https://mapbox.com/about/maps)'s custom styles (namely, a style that only displays rivers and parks/forests).
+They are based on [OpenStreetMap](http://osm.org)'s map data and [Mapbox](https://mapbox.com/about/maps)'s custom styles (namely, a style that only displays rivers and parks/forests).

 After that, the map is resized to 120x100 and edited in order to make rivers/water areas contiguous.